DoSomething/contentful-prototype/docs/development/features/progress-bar.md

 The `MultiLevelProgressBar` component is another **base** component for any use case that requires more than one percentage to be displayed.

-The syling of the component itself is set, but it's child components, the `SingleLevel` can be customized using TailWind and EmotionJS.
+The syling of the component itself is set, but its child components - the `SingleLevel` - can be customized using TailWind and EmotionJS.

 This component has two required properties: